vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/20/132/13_trINyuShTrasya_nAmAni.md

 <details><summary>Griffith</summary>

-Three are the names the camel bears, Golden is one of them, he said.
+Three are the names the camel bears,
 </details>

 <details><summary>पदपाठः</summary>